Theodore Roosevelt desk: Early use and 1929 fire

 While the desk drawers and their contents had been moved safely out of the building, the main body of the desk was still at risk, especially to water damage from the fire hoses on the freezing cold night.
 Ike Hoover acquired the tarpaulin awning that covered the White House's east entrance for the upcoming New Years Day reception and used it to cover and protect the desk.
 The fire was put out by approximately 10:30 p.m. leaving the executive offices, roof, attic, and floors heavily damaged and the press room completely ruined.

-After the fire, President Hoover immediately started using the White House's Lincoln Study to conduct business in and after a few days moved his official offices to what is now the Vice President's Ceremonial Office.
+After the fire, President Hoover immediately started using the White House's Lincoln Study to conduct business in, and after a few days moved his official offices to what is now the Vice President's Ceremonial Office.
 No insurance had been taken out on the White House, so a special appropriation from Congress had to be made to repair the building.
 A contract was awarded on January 4, 1930, to Charles H. Tompkins Co. to do the repair work and it was completed on April 14 of the same year.
 The new Oval Office was built slightly larger and in the Colonial Revival style.

 The desk survived this fire, was later fully repaired, and a duplicate of the desk was constructed.
-Both desks were placed in storage in December 1929.
-An association of Grand Rapids, Michigan, furniture-makers built a new suite of 17 furniture pieces in 1930 as a gift for the rebuilt Oval Office including a new desk, now known as the Hoover desk.
+In December 1929, both desks were placed in storage.
+In 1930, an association of Grand Rapids, Michigan, furniture-makers built a new suite of 17 furniture pieces as a gift for the rebuilt Oval Office, including a new desk, now known as the Hoover desk.
 This desk was used by President Hoover for remainder of his term, and by Franklin D. Roosevelt during his presidency.
 After Franklin Roosevelt's death, the Hoover desk was given to his wife, Eleanor Roosevelt, by then president Harry S. Truman.

-The Theodore Roosevelt desk was brought back to the newly rebuilt Oval Office in 1945 by Truman, who placed a sign reading "The Buck Stops Here" on it.
-The desk was also used by Dwight Eisenhower and briefly by John F. Kennedy before it was switched out in 1961 for the Resolute desk.
+In 1945, the Theodore Roosevelt desk was brought back to the newly rebuilt Oval Office by Truman, who placed a sign reading "The Buck Stops Here" on it.
+The desk was also used by Dwight Eisenhower, who recorded conversations in the Oval Office with a microphone hidden in a fake desktop telephone, and briefly by John F. Kennedy, before it was switched out in 1961 for the Resolute desk.
 Jacqueline Kennedy, John F. Kennedy's wife, thought the more ornately carved Resolute desk should be the most visible presidential desk.